WHY DEBATE

 ▼ Can Coaches Help During a Round?

-No. Once the round begins, coaches and teammates cannot assist.
-All preparation and responses must come from the debaters themselves.
+No, once the round begins, coaches and teammates cannot assist.
+All preparation and responses must come from the debaters themselves (or their partner).

 ▼ What Happens in Case of a Tie?

-When multiple teams have the same record, speaker points, opponent strength, and head-to-head results are used as tie-breakers.
+When multiple teams have tied prelim records, speaker points, opponent strength, and head-to-head runoff rounds are used as tie-breakers.

 ▼ Do All Teams Debate the Same Number of Rounds?